Originn/ChatFactoryApp/README.md

-# DocsAI Chatbot - Documentation-Powered AI Assistants
+# Chat Factory - Documentation-Powered AI Assistants

-DocsAI is a SaaS platform that transforms documentation into intelligent AI chatbots.
+Chat Factory is a SaaS platform that transforms documentation into intelligent AI chatbots.
 It allows businesses to upload their documentation and automatically create AI assistants that can answer user questions based on the content.

 ## Features